chhsoe/powershell-script-for-zbx-mssql/README.md

 [abakaldins](https://github.com/zabbix/community-templates/tree/main/Databases/Microsoft_SQL_Server/template_app_ms_sql_database_discovery_(lld)/6.0)

+I have not contacted him or anything.
+But i redid it because i needed to monitor MSSQL Servers in my envoirment.
+If Abakaldins have something i will ofcourse delete this.

 first you need to place the .ps1 on the MSSQL server you intend to monitor I have put it in the zabbix agent folder, in my case
 ```